 The downside is that this type of mattress can suffer from broken springs over time, as wear and tear take effect.
 It can make for a very uncomfortable night’s sleep.
 And talking of comfort, they struggle to compete with memory foam mattresses.
 Also, sprung mattresses can be quite noisy to lay on as the springs creak and groan with age.

-Pros of a Sprung RV Mattress
+Pros of an Inner Spring RV Mattress

 - They are the same as the mattress you use at home, which means you will be sleeping on a familiar bed.
 There is nothing worse than sleeping on a different bed and not getting comfortable.